JoelJa835/TinyOs3/README.md

 ## Quick start

-After downloading the code, just build it.
+After downloading the code, simply build it.
 ```
 $ make
 ```